Oracy matters. Find out how the English-Speaking Union can support it in your school with our free webinars.

 Whether you choose to take a first step by incorporating some talk-based activities into your lessons, or take part in one of the ESU’s competitions (in public speaking, debating and performing Shakespeare) we have a wealth of resources to help you.
 We provide lesson plans, oracy games and videos, as well as debate topics, format guides and top tips, all based around the ESU’s own four oracy skill sets: Reasoning and Evidence; Listening and Response; Expression and Delivery; Organisation and Prioritisation.‘What really makes the ESU stand out is the level of thought and care they put into their work.
 Every competition is planned meticulously and thoughtfully, with a plethora of useful resources provided to help both teachers and students get to grips with what the competitions involve, as well as building on their debating and performance skills.’
 (Victoria Ward, Acting Head of Year 7, Dame Allan’s School, Newcastle-Upon-Tyne)

 So just how can you incorporate oracy into your classroom or your school as a whole?
 Happily, as we hope we’ve shown above, there are many ways.
 Whether it’s through student engagement in assemblies, presentations, debate or drama clubs and competitions, or in lessons, the ESU offers a wealth of oracy resources, mentor support and CPD and runs competitions in public speaking, debating and performing Shakespeare.
-If you’d like to find out more, please do join us for one of our forthcoming webinars:
+If you’d like to find out more, please watch one of our latest webinars: